samueltremblay65/Platformer/README.md

 # Platformer

-Fun little game built from scratch with vanilla js.
+Fun little puzzle platformer game built from scratch with vanilla js.
 To run the game, simply place all the files in a directory and open main.html in a browser!